trilitech/tezos-developer-docs/src/pages/smart-contracts/token-standards/index.md

 - **[OpenMinter](https://github.com/tqtezos/minter)**: A reusable Dapp that allows anyone to create and collect NFTs on Tezos.
 - **[Peppermint](https://github.com/tzConnectBerlin/peppermint)**: A tool for batch minting/transferring tokens.
 - **[Claimz](https://gitlab.com/nomadic-labs-free-resources/claimz)**: A tool to create NFT giveaways.

-## To go further

-Check out the article on [NFTs on Tezos Agora](https://wiki.tezosagora.org/learn/uses-of-tezos/nft) and about [Tokenization](https://wiki.tezosagora.org/learn/uses-of-tezos/tokenization) to learn more.